Tereza-Seno/social-links-profile-main/README.md

 ## How to use ▶️

 Just open `index.html` in your browser to see the profile card.
-You can easily update the social media links directly in the HTML.

 ---